 Learning about the client’s competitors on our own is also really important.
 We check out their main competition to see what they’re doing well and not so well.
 This investigation helps us create a distinct but niche-appropriate logo.

 3. Doodling and Drafting (3 Hours)

-With a good understanding of the market, the designer brainstorms & creates freestyle sketches that incorporate the brand name, values, niche and UVP (unique value proposition).
+With a good understanding of the market, the designer brainstorms & creates freestyle sketches that incorporate the brand name, values, niche, and UVP (unique value proposition).

 Sketching down rough drafts helps our designer approach the problem from all possible angles.
 We could also call this step “visual brainstorming”.
 Concepts and themes turn into pen-and-paper sketches that are later reexamined and curated.

 The keywords related to the company and its product or service are the main source of inspiration.
-Our designer also takes into account those visual ideas the client suggested us.
+Our designer also takes into account those visual ideas the client suggested to us.
 Whether they’re icons, styles, or shapes, all will play a part in deciding the outcome of the logo designs.
 However, the designer doesn’t typically use colors at this stage; they’ll be used later on.

 Most of the time, our designer uses dotted paper to balance and align things properly.
 A logo can rely heavily on geometry, symmetry, proportion, and other visual aspects.

 A lucky handful of the best hand-drawn logo sketches get turned into vector logos.
 Three versions or so emerge from tweaking and merging the initial designs.

 By the way, the “chosen few” are not usually the safe ones or the nicest looking ones.
 To distinguish a logo from the rest, it must look unique.
 Remember, the logo is what makes the client’s brand image stand out.